Public Law Section

 Online CLE & Podcasts Available for Public Law Section Programs

 A growing catalog of courses from the Public Law Section is available for purchase online.
 The programs offer participatory CLE credits.
-To view current offerings, go to www.calbar.org/online-cle and click on Public Law.
+To view current offerings, see the Public Law Online Catalog.

 Save Money with CEB